 - Recovery of lost wages

-While the Louisiana Workforce Commission oversees the workers’ compensation program in the state, the payout of benefits comes from the employer or the workers’ compensation insurer.
+While the Louisiana Workforce Commission oversees the workers’ compensation program in the state, benefits are paid by the employer or the workers’ compensation insurer.

 Problems Employees May Encounter